Command options / Setting tags¶

 (LBTE = .TRUE.

-Run calculation of lattice thermal conductivity tensor with a direct
+Run calculation of lattice thermal conductivity tensor with a direct solution of

-this option is equivalent to that of --br
+equivalent to that of --br

 .
-More detail is
+More detail is documented at

-documented at Direct solution of linearized phonon Boltzmann equation.
+Direct solution of linearized phonon Boltzmann equation.

 --isotope